mahmud-nobe/relative_resonance_decay/final_project/psudocode.md

 There are **three** important parts of the codes:

-## FourMomentum class: to store the four momentum and related functions:
+## FourMomentum class:
+To store the four momentum and related functions.

 ### Members:
 1. 4D vector (using TLorentzVector from ROOT)